-As Suu Kyi looks on, Gambia details mass rapes, killings in Myanmar
+Suu Kyi in court as genocide case set out against Myanmar

 Once feted in the West, Suu Kyi has faced mounting international criticism over the Rohingya crisis.
 But she has remained popular at home since coming to power 2016 as part of the transition to democracy after decades of military rule.

-A Suu Kyi supporter in The Hague, Moe Moe Hnin, said people abroad have been “misinformed” about events in Myanmar.
-“Yes, military dictators have been committing human rights violations in the whole Burma,” she said.
-“It is not Burma, it is not Burmese people or our religion.
-We are not racist.”
+Gambia is arguing that Myanmar’s forces carried out widespread and systematic atrocities that constituted genocide, and that in doing so Myanmar violated its obligations under the 1948 Genocide Convention.

-This week’s proceedings, before a panel of 17 judges, will not deal with the core allegation of genocide, but Gambia has requested a court order for Myanmar to halt any activity that may aggravate the dispute.
+This week’s proceedings, before a panel of 17 judges, will not deal with whether Myanmar is guilty of the most serious international crime, but will focus on Gambia’s request for provisional measures.
+A decision on that request is expected within weeks.

-The tiny, mostly Muslim West African country is arguing that Myanmar’s forces carried out widespread and systematic atrocities that constituted genocide during what the army called “clearance operations” against militants.

 The tribunal has no enforcement powers, but its rulings are final and have significant legal weight.